Renault Mégane: Reception

 During its first full year of sales, the Mégane II topped the French sales charts, with 198,874 registered in 2003.
 It has also sold very well in Britain, being the nation's fourth most popular car in 2005 and the nation's fifth most popular car in 2004 and 2006.
-In 2007, however, it dipped to eighth place, with just over 55,000 examples being sold.
+In 2007, it dipped to eighth place, with just over 55,000 examples being sold.

-Thanks to the locally assembled 4-door model, the Mégane has been the best-selling car in Turkey from 2004 to 2006.
+The Mégane sedan was the best-selling car in Turkey from 2004 to 2006.

-In January 2011, it was reported that the Mégane II had the highest rate of MOT failures in the United Kingdom for cars first taking the test in 2007.
-While in German ADAC breakdown statistics, the Mégane scored very well, surpassing such cars as the Ford Focus, Honda Civic and Opel/Vauxhall Astra.
-The model of 2008 achieved third place in its class, after the BMW 1 Series and Audi A3.
+Chinese copy controversy

+The BYD S8, a Chinese convertible, shares a rear design with the Renault Mégane CC.

+Safety

-Third generation (2008)
+Third generation (X95; 2008)

-The third generation was launched in the end of 2008, to keep the range competitive.
+The third generation was launched in September 2008, to keep the range competitive.
 In October 2008, both the five door hatchback and Mégane Coupé were officially put on sale.
 The two models have different designs; the Coupé has a sporty design, while the five door model is more conservative.

-No automatic transmission is offered, with it being replaced by a continuously variable transmission.

 A five-door estate version was introduced in June 2009, and was named the Sport Tourer.
 Another addition to the range came in the form of the Coupé Cabriolet in June 2010.
 That year also saw the addition of a 1.4 L turbocharged engine being added to the range.

 Production of the Mégane's saloon derivative, the Fluence, began in Argentina in 2011, at the firm's Córdoba plant.
 The Mégane III was also made available for sale in Argentina that year, but was produced in Turkey, and imported into the country.
 In Brazil, the Fluence replaced the Mégane in Renault's lineup from 2011 onwards.

+First facelift

 The Mégane III underwent its first facelift in January 2012, which also introduced three new engines; a 1.2 L turbocharged petrol engine, a new 110 hp version of the 1.5 L dCi engine, and a new 1.6 L dCi engine.

+Second facelift

 Another facelift followed for 2014, with a more powerful 128 hp version of the 1.2 L turbocharged engine going on sale, whilst the styling of the hatchback, coupé and estate versions was updated to match Renault's new model range.

 Later that year, a 220 PS version of the 2.0 L turbocharged petrol engine was added to the range.

 Higher specification Mégane feature the same 2.0 dCi engine as the Mégane II.
-However, after 2015 the 2.0 dCi was no longer offered.
+After 2015, the 2.0 dCi was no longer offered.